 If you’re left stranded and need a jump-start, here are the appropriate steps to get you back on the road.

 1. Take a deep breath.
 I’ve been in this position before.
 Once help arrives, there’s a lot of commotion.
 Always think before you act.
 If you’re on the side of the road, pay attention to your surroundings.
 Before exiting your car, make sure it’s safe.
-If you’re in a parking lot, pay attention to swinging doors and other cars around you.
+If you're in a parking lot, pay attention to swinging doors and other vehicles around you.

 4. Identify the battery terminals.
 The positive has a red indicator or a plus (+) sign.
 The negative terminal has a black indicator or a negative (-) sign.

 5. Identify the jumper cables.
 The red clamp is positive and the black clamp is negative.
 A stripe on the cable may also indicate the positive cable.

 6. Attach the jumper cables.
 It’s essential to attach the jumper cables in this order.

 - Attach the positive cable (red) to the positive terminal on the dead battery.

 - Attach the positive cable (red) to the positive terminal on the functioning battery.

 - Attach the negative cable (black) to the negative terminal on the functioning battery.
 Please note that the cables are now live!
 Be careful in handling the remaining negative cable.